dadadima94/spark-sparksql-practice/README.md

 # Spark & SparkSQL tutorials
 ### co-author: [Marina Angelovska](https://github.com/marinaangelovska)

-Some tutorials and useful exercises part of the *Data Intensive Computing* course thaught by Amir Paybera at KTH≥
+Some tutorials and useful exercises part of the *Data Intensive Computing* course thaught by Amir Paybera at KTH.